godotengine/godot-docs/classes/class_camera.rst

 - :ref:`bool<class_bool>`  **is_current**  **(** **)** const

-Return wether the Camera is the current one in the :ref:`Viewport<class_viewport>`, or plans to become current (if outside the scene tree).
+Return whether the Camera is the current one in the :ref:`Viewport<class_viewport>`, or plans to become current (if outside the scene tree).

 .. _class_Camera_get_camera_transform: